 - Completion of 64 semester credits as listed on the Credit Checklist/Courseplan. - Completion of a Specialist Research Project worth a minimum of 3 credits.
 This research project must include one genre of research, consisting of one course LEAD796 (Program Evaluation and Intervention Research).
 This action research project will involve data collection and analysis of a problem or issue from the workplace.
 The participant and an assigned advisor will select a second faculty reader who will assist in the successful completion of the project.
-This project is different from both the MA research project and the dissertation in the degree and complexity required.
+This project is different from both the MA research project and the dissertation in the degree and complexity required. - A successful comprehensive evaluation, consisting of the following:

-- A successful comprehensive evaluation, consisting of the following: - 1.
-The development of a portfolio demonstrating competency in at least 15 areas, with 2 at the 'distinguished' level and the majority of the rest at the 'established' level (see "Rubric for Portfolio/Competency Evaluation" in Appendix B).
-Each competency is reviewed by the Regional Group and approved by the faculty IDP team members. - 2.
+- 1. The development of a portfolio demonstrating competency in at least 15 areas, with 2 at the "distinguished" level and the majority of the rest at the "established" level (see "Competency Evaluation Rubric" in Appendix B).
+Each competency is reviewed by the regional learning group and approved by the faculty IDP team members. - 2.
 A written "synthesis paper" is submitted to the Program Team two weeks before the presentation of the portfolio (see section on Assessment). - 3.
 Successful portfolio presentation demonstrating achievement of the program competencies (see section on Assessment).